The first time Clint noticed something was wrong with Bruce, was the night after their first battle.

 And when the archer left, Bruce ignored how much it felt like all the oxygen had disappeared from the room with the blond.

-He had finally returned to the ‘land of the living’ like Clint and Thor called it jokingly, and was making himself coffee, almost glad that he hadn’t ran into anyone.
+He had finally returned to the ‘land of the living’ like Clint and Thor called it jokingly, and was making himself some tea, almost glad that he hadn’t ran into anyone.
 He knew Clint had most likely told them everything.

 He wondered why no one had came to him yet.